Questions & Answers

 - How does ERS research on global food security differ from its research on food security in the United States?

-Food security is the ability of all people at all times to access enough food for an active and healthy life.
-Four conditions must be fulfilled to ensure food security: food must be available, each person must have access to it, the food utilized must fulfill nutritional requirements, and there needs to be stability in food access and availability.
+Food security is the ability of all people, at all times, to access enough food for an active and healthy life.
+Four conditions must be fulfilled to ensure food security: food must be available, every person must have access to it, the food utilized must fulfill nutritional requirements, and there needs to be stability in food access and availability.

 - Access.
 Access to food is mainly determined by household income.
 Lack of access is therefore closely linked with poverty.
 Where incomes are insufficient, transfers or food assistance programs (such as feeding programs or food subsidies) are a means to ensuring access to food.

 - Utilization.
 Adequate food utilization is a key component of food security.
 Access to safe water, good sanitation, and basic health care make a difference in nutritional well-being—as they have an impact on the body's ability to utilize consumed foods.
 Inadequate knowledge of basic nutritional facts may also prevent the best use of available food.

 - Stability.
 To be food secure, a population, household or individual must have access to adequate food at all times.
 They should not risk losing access to food as a consequence of sudden shocks (e.g. an economic or climatic crisis) or cyclical events (e.g. seasonal food insecurity).
 The concept of stability can therefore refer to both the availability and access dimensions of food security.